 Berea offers excellent medical care with numerous physicians, dentists, and other health care professionals.
 The Southwest General Medical Health Center is nearby as well as 4 other major medical Facilities.
 The Fire Department has 23 full-time professional fire fighters of which 19 are also trained as Paramedics.
 The Police Department has 31 full-time professional officers and 11 auxiliary officers to help with parades, events, or other times of community need.

 Our education system is committed to preparing its students for college, technical schools, and the workplace.
-The Berea City School District has 2 high schools, 2 middle schools, and 4 elementary schools.
+The Berea City School District has 1 high school, 1 junior high school, 1 intermediate school, and 4 elementary schools.
 Polaris Career Center, a large joint vocational school located in Middleburg Heights, serves the students in the Berea City School District and five other neighboring districts.
 Berea also has 2 Catholic schools, St. Mary's established in 1860 and St. Adelbert's established in 1873.

 Situated near the middle of Berea is the distinguished campus of Baldwin Wallace University.
 Founded in 1845, Baldwin Wallace University offers undergraduate and graduate degrees in; Business Administration, Education, Health and Physical Education, Humanities, Music, Science and Mathematics, and Social Science.

 Berea has 5 primary shopping areas.
 The Berea Commons and Downtown Triangle, Parkside Shoppes, West Valley Plaza, Berea Plaza, and the North End.
 Berea is proud to have Giant Eagle, Marcs, CVS and Walgreens and almost 500 other businesses in the city.

 Churches are an integral part of the community.
 Most have a full range of ministries including youth, preschool, singles and seniors.